carlespoles/DSCI6051-student/ml_engine/Readme.md

   'keras==2.0.3',
 ]
 ```
-The job is submitted using the command line as it follows:
+The job is submitted using the command line as it follows (make sure we are in the `trainer` directory):

 ```
 gcloud ml-engine jobs submit training $JOB_NAME \